ToolJet/ToolJet/docs/versioned_docs/version-3.0.0-LTS/user-authentication/sso/saml.md

     :::tip SAML for multiple workspaces
-To set up SAML for multiple workspaces, configure the following environment variables.
+-  The multiple workspaces feature is available only in versions `v2.50.9.46-lts` and later.
+-  Configure the required environment variables as below:

 | variable               | value             |
 | ---------------------- | ----------------- |
 | SAML_SET_ENTITY_ID_REDIRECT_URL | `true` |

-NOTE: This feature is available starting from version `v2.50.9.46-lts` and later.
+NOTE: This configuration is also necessary for **Azure** and **Google** SAML setups.
+Ensure that the Service Entity ID is added as the Redirect URL in these cases.
        :::